 There is really no longer any doubt about the importance of installing a video surveillance system at a business location or monitoring a business property.

-Seeing even small businesses without some sort of a security camera system that protects the property, staff, and tourists of the location is much more uncommon.
-Nonetheless, a common question that arises is whether to maintain the current monitoring system or invest in more sophisticated, high-tech security cameras.
+Seeing even small businesses without some sort of a security camera system that protects the property, staff, and tourists of the location are much more uncommon.
+Nonetheless, a common question that arises is whether to maintain the current monitoring system or invest in sophisticated, security cameras.

 What Are Analog CCTV Systems?

 The setup of conventional analog CCTV systems requires direct connections to the Digital Video Recorder (DVR) for security cameras.
 Analog cameras capture an analog video signal which is then transferred directly to the DVR via a coaxial cable.
-Some analog HD cameras will be powered individually while others will be powered by a Siamese cable, which combines electrical power and transmission of signal through one cable.
+Some analog HD cameras will be powered individually while others will be powered by a Siamese cable.
+Which combines electrical power and transmission of the signal through one cable.

 It is digitized and condensed after the analog video signal is sent to the DVR to be recovered and watched later.
 When DVRs become more sophisticated, further functionality and possibilities are accessible through a secure connection to transfer data over the network.